katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Improvement proposals

----

-:material-run-fast: __Stretch goal__ – if you found a workaround or a way to fix the bug, you can help other users temporarily mitigate the problem before we maintainers can fix the bug in our code base.
+At this point, you provided us with the bug description and the link to the specific section of the documentation.
+Now, you can help us maintainers by providing an improvement proposal for our documentation.
+If you have found a solution, workaround or a way to fix the bug, you can help other users to temporarily mitigate the problem before we maintainers can fix the bug in our documentation.

-> __Why we need this__: if an issue contains no minimal reproduction, or just
+> __Why we need this__: improvement proposals can help us maintainers to
-> a link to a repository with thousands of files, the maintainers would need to
-> invest a lot of time into trying to recreate the right conditions to even
-> inspect the bug, let alone fix it.

-!!! warning "Don't share links to repositories"

-    While we know that it is a good practice among developers to include a link to a repository with the bug report, we currently don't support those in our process.
-The reason is that the reproduction which is automatically produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.

-    Additionally, there are many non-technical users of Material for MkDocs that have trouble creating repositories.

-  [Create reproduction]: reproduction.md
-  [built-in info plugin]: reproduction.md#creating-a-zip-file
+> migrate bug fixes faster and more efficiantly and therefore benefits the
+> entire community.

 ### Checklist

-Thanks for following the guide and creating a high-quality and complete bug report – you are almost done.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.
+Thanks for following the docs reporting guide and creating a high-quality docs bug report.
+This section ensures that you have read this guide and have worked to your best knowledge to provide us with every information we need to improve the Material for MkDocs documentation.

 __We'll take it from here.__